What is male infertility

+Around one-third of all infertility cases are due to a problem with the male partner.
 Most cases of male infertility are related to the quality or quantity of sperm in ejaculated semen.
-According to the most recent references from the World Health Organization, 15 million sperm per millilitre, or less than 40 million sperm total per ejaculate, is considered below the normal range.
+According to the most recent references from the World Health Organization, 15 million sperm per millilitre, or less than 39 million sperm total per ejaculate, is considered below the normal range.

 Poor sperm quality might also hinder fertilisation, such that sperm cells might be insufficiently motile to swim along the reproductive tract to meet an egg released at ovulation.
 Some men might produce no sperm cells in the ejaculate, a condition known as azoospermia.